hudson-and-thames/arbitragelab/docs/source/other_approaches/pca_approach.rst

    v^{(j)} = ( v^{(j)}_{1}, ..., v^{(j)}_{N} ); j = 1, ..., N.

-Now, for each index :math:`j` we consider a corresponding "eigenportfolio", in which we invest the respective amounts invested in each of the stocks as:
+Now, for each index :math:`j` we consider a corresponding "eigen portfolio", in which we invest the respective amounts invested in each of the stocks as:

 .. math::

     Q^{(j)}_{i} = \frac{v^{(j)}_{i}}{\bar{\sigma_{i}}}

-And the eigenportfolio returns are:
+And the eigen portfolio returns are:

 .. math::